texashedgeem/personal-site/src/data/about.md

 - In 1972, Moved to Basildon, Essex, UK.
 (All though I would not have known as I was only four.)
 - In 1997, Spent a year in Corvalis, Oregon, US.
 This was part of my year exchange program with University
 - In 2001, Moved to Bishops Stortford, Hertfordshire, UK.
+- In 2022, I still live in Bishops Stortford and am not looking to move any time soon :).

 # Fun facts